 Our executive compensation program (the "Total Rewards" program) is designed to attract, engage, motivate and retain a talented team of executive officers and to appropriately reward those executive officers for their contribution to our business, our members and our shareholders.
-Our Total Rewards program emphasizes performance-based compensation in the form of our Annual Incentive Plan ("AIP") and equity grant programs under our shareholder approved Incentive Plan.
-In 2017, fixed compensation (salary and benefits) made up a small percentage of target total compensation for our executives, with 9% for Mr. Swedish and an average of approximately 18% for the other NEOs.
-The majority of the CEO's and other NEOs' compensation is variable based on both individual and overall Company performance.
-Our Total Rewards program contains financial and strategic goals, and the value of equity based awards will depend on our long-term stock price performance.
-Please read the "Compensation Discussion and Analysis," along with the tables and narrative discussion, beginning on page 31 for additional details about our executive compensation program, including information about the fiscal year 2017 compensation of our NEOs.
+Our Total Rewards program emphasizes performance-based compensation, and the majority of our CEO's and other NEOs' compensation is variable based on both individual and overall Company performance.
+Our Total Rewards program contains financial and strategic goals, and the value of equity-based awards will depend on our long-term stock price performance.
+In considering your vote, we invite you to read the "Compensation Discussion and Analysis," along with the tables and narrative discussion, beginning on page 30 for additional details about our executive compensation program, including information about the fiscal year 2018 compensation of our NEOs.

-We are asking our shareholders to indicate their support for our NEOs' compensation as described in this proxy statement.
-This proposal gives our shareholders the opportunity to express their views on our NEOs' compensation.
+This proposal gives our shareholders the opportunity to express their views on our NEOs' compensation ("Say-on-Pay").
 The Say-on-Pay vote is not intended to approve any specific item of compensation but rather the overall compensation of our NEOs and the philosophy, policies and practices described in this proxy statement.
 Accordingly, we recommend that our shareholders vote "for" the following resolution at the annual meeting:

-"RESOLVED, that the Company's shareholders approve, on an advisory basis, the compensation of the Named Executive Officers, as disclosed in the Company's Proxy Statement for the 2018 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the compensation tables and the other related disclosures."
+"RESOLVED, that the Company's shareholders approve, on an advisory basis, the compensation of the Named Executive Officers, as disclosed in the Company's Proxy Statement for the 2019 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the compensation tables and the other related